jeanboutros/jeanboutros/README.md

 I'm interested in **Head of Data**, **Head of Engineering**, or **Engineering Manager** roles where I can:
 - Lead engineering teams building data platforms, analytics solutions, or customer-facing products
 - Partner with product and business departments to shape roadmaps and technical strategy
-- Build and mentor high-performing teams that ship with velocity and quality
+- Build and mentor teams that deliver reliable solutions quickly
 - Architect scalable systems that solve real data problems for the business and customers

 📧 **jean.boutros@gmail.com** | 🔗 **[LinkedIn](https://www.linkedin.com/in/jeanboutros)** | 📝 **[Medium](https://medium.com/@jeanboutros)** | 💾 [Github](https://github.com/jeanboutros)